 The bill provides that it is an unlawful discriminatory practice for an employer of four or more people (including independent contractors), or employment agencies, to advertise for a job without identifying the minimum and maximum salary for that position.
 The bill further provides that the requirement to post minimum and maximum potential salaries applies to internal job postings within an organization as well as to opportunities for promotions or transfers within a company.
 The bill further provides that in determining the minimum and maximum salaries the employer must use good faith to determine, at the time of the job posting, what it would pay for the advertised job, promotion or job opportunity.

-The one exclusion in coverage is that temporary help firms are not covered.
+The one exclusion in coverage is that job postings for temporary employment at temporary help firms are not covered.
 Temporary help firms are defined as businesses that recruit and hire their own employees, and assign those employees to perform work at or perform services for other organizations, to support or supplement the other organization's workforce, or to provide assistance in special work situations such as, but not limited to, employee absences, skill shortages, seasonal workloads, or to perform special assignments or projects.

 According to the legislative history, the purpose of this law is to further New York City’s effort at achieving pay equity.
 Section 8-107(1) of the New York City Administrative Code already contains provisions that protect against unequal treatment in the terms and conditions of employment, including compensation.
 Furthermore, in 2017, Section 8-107(25) of the New York City Administrative Code was amended to prohibit employers from inquiring into employees’ or applicants’ salary histories.
 Despite these protections, however, the New York City Commission on Human Rights believes that discrimination in pay rates can be difficult to detect because employees are often hesitant to share salary information with colleagues, and therefore many employees may not realize they are being compensated at lower rates than paid to others for comparable work.